-The project aims to address the need increase to the interconnection capacity between Negros and Panay to the incomina large generators in Panay, particularly the 300 MW Aklan Pump Storage Hydro Power Plant.
+The project aims to address the need to increase the interconnection capacity between Negros and Panav to the incomina large cater generators in Panay, particularly the 300 MW Aklan Pump Storage Hydro Power Plant.
 This entails an additional circuit of 230 kV submarine cable between Negros and Panay to allow for the full dispatch of the power plants in the island of Panay.